-This is an ideal programme for graduates of an animal based foundation degree or HND wishing to further their study to gain a full honours degree.
-This course concentrates on aspects of animal psychology, health and welfare in domestic, production or zoological animal collections.
-In addition, learners will also undertake research in an area of their interest.
-This qualification provides graduates with the potential for employment in a range of animal management professions and aims to develop management skills and knowledge, alongside research techniques and evaluative thinking.
+This is an ideal programme for graduates of an animal or conservation based foundation degree or HND wishing to further their study to gain a full honours degree.
+This course concentrates on aspects of animal psychology, wildlife conservation and habitat monitoring.
+In addition, you will also undertake research in an area of your interest.
+This qualification provides graduates with the potential for employment in a range of animal management and conservation professions and aims to develop management skills and knowledge, alongside research techniques and evaluative thinking.

 Teaching and Assessment

-The course could help learners gain employment as a within an animal welfare establishment, zoological collection, wildlife organisation or animal production facility.
-In addition, upon completion of the BSc (Hons) top-up, a Master’s Degree or PhD could be an option.
-Graduates could progress to an MSc in Animal Behaviour or Zoo/Primate Conservation.
+The course could help learners gain employment as a within an animal establishment, zoological collection, wildlife organisation or conservation body.
+In addition, upon successful completion of the BSc (Hons) Top-up, a Master’s Degree or PhD could be an option.
+Graduates could progress to

-Previous graduates have gained employment within a variety of zoological institutions, wildlife rehabilitation centres, local wildlife sanctuaries and animal production facilities.
-Additionally, some individuals have gained employment as research technicians or as lecturers in animal-based subjects.
+Graduates of previous animal management and conservation programmes have gained employment within a variety of zoological institutions, wildlife rehabilitation centres, local wildlife sanctuaries and conservation organisations.
+Additionally, some individuals have gained employment as research technicians or as lecturers in animal/conservation-based subjects.

 A complete level 5 qualification with all modules at a pass or above e.g. FdSc or HND in a relevant topic.